- In Character (4)

 As of January 2020, the current setting nerds are Shayde, Uzzo, and Gudrun.

 #BlkDragon*Inn is a text or chat based, semi-free form, medieval fantasy roleplaying game that’s hosted on Discord.
-While some of our channels still exist on the IRC server Darkmyst.org, all roleplay can happens on Discord now.
+While began on the IRC server Darkmyst.org, all roleplay now happens on Discord.
 We don’t use any particular game system rules regarding character creation, or a dice system for combat.
 What rules we do utilize are meant to ensure preservation of the setting and fluid, enjoyable play for all players in the channel.

 Yes.
 As of December 2019, #BlkDragon*Inn now requires Character Sheets.
 The switch to Discord has meant a few changes to how things are done in BDI, and one of them is that new players often expect a sheet and character approval.
 The moderator team’s primary focus during character approval is on magic use and whether or not it’s consistent with a character’s background.
 The character sheet template is simple, and moderators are available to help players as much as necessary.